ostracod/tractor-old/README.md

 SOFT_VAR <name>, <type>, <item?>
 ```

 Declares a variable with name `<name>` which may or may not be stored in a frame.
-If an item is assigned to the variable only once, and the item type conforms to `compT`, the variable will behave as a `COMP` variable.
+If the initialization item conforms to `locT`, every variable reference will be expanded inline.
+If the initialization item conforms to `compT`, the variable will behave as a `COMP` variable.
 Otherwise, the variable will behave as a `VAR` variable.

 When the `REQUIRE` and `FOREIGN` modifiers are absent: